Power of Endowment

-Unrestricted Funds offer the greatest flexibility in responding to the community’s changing needs and allows the Community Foundation to address issues as they emerge.
-By creating unrestricted funds or donating to the Community Foundation’s existing general fund, Touch the Future fund, donors create a legacy that will grow and change as the community does.
+Community Responsive Funds offer the greatest flexibility in responding to the community’s changing needs and allows the Community Foundation to address issues as they emerge.
+By creating a Community Responsive Fund or by donating to the Community Foundation’s existing Community Responsive Fund, the Touch the Future fund, donors create a legacy that will grow and change as the community does.

 Questions about creating a fund?

 8 Reasons to Give

 Based in Lorain County